Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Experiments and Findings

-We re-train each transformer under consideration using the PyTorch Python library with P100 and T4 GPUs.
-The results showcased in this paper are from re-training with 0.15 as the mlm probability as in \citealp{devlin2019bert}.
-MLMs are re-trained on cased (RoBERTa and distilRoBERTa) and uncased ($\text{BERT}_{\text{uncased}}$ and $\text{distilBERT}_{\text{uncased}}$) versions of CPS sentences as referenced in Section \ref{data}.
-80 percent of data was used for training and 20 percent was used for validation, MLMs are re-trained for 30 epochs each and reached a minimum validation loss at epoch 30.
+We re-train each transformer under consideration using the PyTorch Python library with P100 and T4 GPUs on cased (RoBERTa and distilRoBERTa) and uncased ($\text{BERT}_{\text{unc}}$ and $\text{distilBERT}_{\text{unc}}$) versions of CPS sentences (see Appendix \ref{appendix:q-1} for more details).

-Analogously to Figure \ref{fig2}, Figure \ref{fig3} shows the difference in ECDFs for the $\textsc{crr}_{m}(s)$ measure on the race bias category in CPS, where $m$ is re-trained MLM $T_{R}$ (in this case $\text{RoBERTa}_{R}$).
-When compared with pre-trained RoBERTa (labeled as RoBERTa-P), we can observe an \textbf{\textit{upwards}} shift in the difference of $\text{ECDF}$s for the \textsc{crr} difference between sentence sets after re-training $\text{RoBERTa}$ on $S^\text{dis}$ (labeled as RoBERTa-R-DIS), and a \textbf{\textit{downwards}} shift for the same difference of $\text{ECDF}$s after re-training on $S^\text{adv}$ (labeled as RoBERTa-R-ADV).
-This is as expected since $y=0$ separates what is biased against disadvantaged groups on the positive y-axis from what is biased against advantaged groups on the negative y-axis as referenced in Section \ref{prevspre}, and re-training MLMs on sentence sets in CPS should shift the MLM preference towards the corresponding bias type.
-Thus, Figure \ref{fig3} shows how the difference in ECDF distributions for an MLM can visually represent a contextual shift in relative bias using proposed measure \textsc{crr}.
+Figure \ref{fig3} shows the difference in ECDFs for the $\textsc{crr}_{m}(s)$ measure on the race bias category in CPS, where $m$ is retrained MLM $\text{RoBERTa}_{R}$.
+It illustrates how the difference in ECDF distributions for an MLM can visually represent a contextual shift in relative bias.
+When compared with pretrained RoBERTa (\text{ {RoBERTa-P}}), we observe an \textit{upwards} shift in the difference of $\text{ECDF}$s for the \textsc{crr} difference between sentence sets after retraining $\text{RoBERTa}$ on $S_\text{dis}$ (\text{ {RoBERTa-R-DIS}}), and a \textit{downwards} shift after retraining on $S_\text{adv}$ (\text{ {RoBERTa-R-ADV}}).
+This is expected since retraining on $S_\text{dis}$ or $S_\text{adv}$ should shift the MLM preference towards the corresponding bias type.

-Table \ref{tb7} shows the difference in \textsc{crr}, \textsc{crra}, $\Delta\textsc{p}$ and $\Delta\textsc{pa}$ as output by $\text{distilBERT}_{P,\text{uncased}}$ and $\text{distilBERT}_{R,\text{uncased}}$ for the same inputs, where the former has bias against advantaged groups and the latter has bias against disadvantaged groups, indicating a higher relative bias against disadvantaged groups after re-training the MLM (based on the given pair of sentences from CPS).